Smith College Botanic Garden

 SDS 192 Introduction to Data Science (4 Credits)

 An introduction to data science using Python, R and SQL.
 Students learn how to scrape, process and clean data from the web; manipulate data in a variety of formats; contextualize variation in data; construct point and interval estimates using resampling techniques; visualize multidimensional data; design accurate, clear and appropriate data graphics; create data maps and perform basic spatial analysis; and query large relational databases.
-Prerequisite: concurrent registration in SDS 100 required for students who have not previously completed SDS 201, SDS 220, SDS 290 or SDS 291. {M}
+Students who have completed SDS 100 in a previous semester need not repeat it.
+Corequisite: SDS 100.
+Enrollment limited to 40.
+Mathematics

 Fall, Spring